Man convicted in double slaying paroled

 The Greenwood Commonwealth reports the Mississippi Parole Board unanimously approved his parole during a hearing Wednesday in Jackson.

 Board chairman Steven Pickett did not know when Stewart - who has served 24 years - will be released.
+He said that date is determined by his living arrangements and notification to authorities located where he will reside.

+“Inmates are not released until they have an approved address,” said Pickett.

 Meanwhile, Stewart remains incarcerated at the Marshall County Correctional Facility in Holly Springs.

-Pickett says the board reviewed Stewart’s age at the time of the crime, his expressions of remorse and “the fact that he was not the killer in the crime.”
+Pickett said the board reviewed Stewart’s age at the time of the crime, his expressions of remorse and “the fact that he was not the killer in the crime.”

+Edwin Turner, the adult killer of Eddie Brooks and Everett Curry, was executed in February 2012.

+Attorney Hiram Eastland III of Oxford, who represents Stewart, said Stewart and Turner traveled east into Carroll County along U.S. 82 in December 19915.
+They stopped at a convenience store in Leflore County, where Turner shot Brooks, a cashier, and then drove up to Valley Hill to another store, where Turner shot Curry, a customer outside the business.

 Information from: The Greenwood Commonwealth, http://www.gwcommonwealth.com